EDEN NEVER HEARD

 Captain Dunaway barked boorishly at us, “Did you two see McKinney in the woods?
-Or on the river from your raft?”
+Or on the river?”

 “Lord Jesus.”
 Captain Dunaway gulped visibly.
 “Get a coffin built.
 Call the minister.”

 He paled and returned to the Glory.
-Later he called us to dinner, and talked only of the Sioux Prairie mill, Chicago capital, saw-blades, boom leases, steam-boilers, cast-iron flywheels.
+Later he called us to dinner, and talked only of the Sioux Prairie mill, Chicago capital, saw-blades and boom leases.

-Dorilus shook his head firmly no, and the old rage came.
-Fear set me to wiggling all night, and when we lay shoulder-to-shoulder, Dorilus squeezed my hand.
-“Do not fail us now, Nicholas.”
+Dorilus shook his head firmly no, and fear set me to wiggling all night.

 * * *